 Scandinavian food is delicious but also it’s an incredible region of Europe to visit.
 I’s stunning places are just made even better with all the best Scandinavian dishes to try.

-Scandinavia is an incredible region of Europe to visit!
-It doesn’t matter if you’re visiting Norway, Sweden, Denmark or countries like the Faroe Islands, Iceland and Finland – there’s a whole heap of incredible things to see do, and of course, gobble down!
+Honestly, it doesn’t matter if you’re visiting Norway, Sweden, Denmark or countries like the Faroe Islands, Iceland and Finland; there’s a whole heap of incredible things to see do, and of course, gobble down.

-Take a look at the tastiest treats you have to try in Scandinavia 💛
+Take a look at the tastiest Scandinavian food to eat.

 1.)
 Slurp a bowl of Lohikeitto

-Although technically Finnish, we had the tastiest bowl of this while in the Norwegian Arctic Circle whilst sailing (and jumping in the freezing Arctic Sea).
-As you can imagine, this was such a warming treat, with chunks of salmon, potatoes and leeks all seasoned in with plenty of dill.
+As you can imagine, this was such a warming treat, with chunks of salmon, potatoes and leeks all seasoned in with plenty of dills.